 shutdown restart

-Set automatic backup before each update
+Set automatic backup before every update

 attr global updateInBackground 1